grid-uq/sms-builder/README.md

 SMS-Builder was build using:

-- Maria DB for data storage
-- Java 11 as the programming language
+- Java 17 as the programming language
 - Java Server Faces for building the GUI.
 - Maven as a tool for supports project structuring and dependency management
 - Git for version control and change management